MicrosoftDocs/SupportArticles-docs/support/mem/intune/android-enterprise-enrolled-devices-fails-attaching-photo.md

 ---
-title: Unable to add attachment due to IO error
+title: Unable to add attachment due to IO error - Android Enterprise device in Intune
-description: Provide a workaround for the issue where Android Enterprise enrolled devices can't attach photos to applications. ms.date: 05/18/2020 ms.prod-support-area-path: Use app protection policies ms.reviewer: kakimble, intunecic, joelste
+description: Gives a workaround for the issue where Android Enterprise enrolled devices can't attach photos to applications. ms.date: 10/18/2021 ms.prod-support-area-path: Use app protection policies ms.reviewer: kakimble, intunecic, joelste
 ---
-# You can't attach photos to applications on Android Enterprise work profile enrolled devices
+# Can't attach photos to applications on Android Enterprise work profile enrolled devices

-This article fixes an issue in which Android Enterprise enrolled devices can't attach photos to applications.
+This article fixes an issue in which you can't attach photos to applications on an Android Enterprise enrolled device.

-_Original product version:_ &nbsp; Microsoft Intune
-_Original KB number:_ &nbsp; 4491870

 ## Symptoms